How to Replace Air Conditioning Fuses

 What Kind of Fuse Does A/C Use?

 It is important that you buy the right size fuses for your air conditioning system.
 In a pinch, you could use a fuse that is rated for a lower amperage than the ones you need, but never more.
-Allowing too many amps to flow to your unit will cause it to break down.
+As stated earlier, allowing too many amps to flow to your condenser will cause it to break down and possibly be fatal to the unit.
 At worst, smaller fuses will blow more easily and overprotect your air conditioner.
 This means you'll be having this problem again soon.

-Many times, the fuse size is written right on the fuse itself.
+Many times, the fuse size and type (typically a "TR" type) are written right on the fuse itself.
 If it isn't, then you should be able to get the amp rating of the air conditioner off of the rating plate on the unit.
 Sometimes these are located inside the access panel on the air conditioner.
 It should be rather easy to find.

 If the old fuses are bigger in size than the new fuses (we're talking about physical size here, not amperage), you will also need to buy what is called a fuse reducer.
 These will fit onto each end of your smaller fuses and make up the difference of the physical size.